Covid-19 FAQs for International students

 Wherever possible we have removed the requirement for interviews.
 Where interviews are still required they will be conducted remotely and we will provide details of how this will be conducted.
 You may still be asked to complete a task.
 Helpful information about interviews, auditions and tasks is available on our website.

 Will I lose my place if I do not currently have access to my work to provide the portfolio you have requested?

 Stick as closely as possible to the advice in ‘Your Portfolio Guide’ which we sent you when we asked for a portfolio, but we understand that your most recent completed work may not be available to you.
 We will consider photos of your work, earlier work, part-finished work, abandoned work and conceptualisations, if you explain your situation.

 When is the deadline for paying my deposit?

 It is best to pay your deposit as soon as possible after you receive an offer.
 This will secure your place on the course and give you access to the accommodation booking system.
+Booking accommodation early improves your chances of securing the room you want and you only pay for the period of occupation if you are prevented from coming to Northampton due to COVID-19.
 There is no specific deadline for deposits, but you must pay a tuition fee deposit of £5,000 before we will issue your CAS.
-Remember, though, there are still many stages to go through before starting your course – receiving your CAS letter, applying for and receiving your visa, for example – and you must aim to meet our standard Enrolment Deadline of Friday 12 February for postgraduate courses and Friday 29 January for undergraduate courses.
+Remember, though, there are still many stages to go through before starting your course and you must aim to meet our standard Enrolment Deadline of 15 February for postgraduate courses and 1 February for undergraduate courses.
 Contact firstname.lastname@example.org as soon as possible if you think you may be arriving after that date.